Student Internships

 To learn the status of your application, you can reach out to the WEST EJ Center via e-mail at WESTEJ-Center@arizona.edu.
 It is recommended to check your spam or junk folder in case you receive any updates there.

-Organizations interested in hosting a student intern are limited to one intern from our program.
+Organizations can only host one intern at a time.
+Priority will be given to organizations who have never hosted an intern.
 Please reach out to us at WESTEJ-Center@arizona.edu if you need help finding an organization that has not yet hosted an intern.